-It’s never easy to make the decision, because it’s pricey.
+It’s never easy to make the decision because it’s pricey.
 And I’m lucky my parents could help me with that.
-The price will depends on the area of your body you want to remove the hair.
+The price will depend on the area of your body you want to remove the hair.
 Any small area, like armpits and peach fuzz, are cheaper.
 While Legs and back cost more.
 You can always check on Groupon for discounts, just make sure is exactly what are you looking for.
-Also have in mind, some spas or clinics offer a free session to test the lasers.
+Also, have in mind, some spas or clinics offer a free session to test the lasers.

 Now let’s start with the questions!